RomboLabs/rombolabs.github.io/_projects/contactsensors.md

 modal-id: 4
 title: ConTact Sensors
 topics: Soft Robotics, Machine Learning, Metamaterials
 blurb: The ConTact Sensor is a force and contact area sensitive sensor that can be easily integrated into most soft-robotics designs.
 Using the fluidic conductive medium already inherent in soft robots, the sensor can sense the force and size of an object pressing into it.
-Soft robots can now
+Soft robots can now feel the world around them without the need for extra sensors.
 header: contact-header.jpg
 thumbnail: contactsensor-square.png
 people: Pornthep P.